John Amos: Early life

 John Allen Amos Jr. was born in Newark, New Jersey on December 27, 1939.
 He was the son of John A. Amos Sr., an auto mechanic, and Annabelle Amos.
 Amos grew up in East Orange, New Jersey, and graduated from East Orange High School in 1958.
 He attended Long Beach City College and graduated from Colorado State University with a degree in sociology; he played for both schools' football teams.

 Amos worked as a social worker in New York City.

-Football career
+American Football career

 In 1964, Amos signed a free agent contract with the Denver Broncos of the American Football League.
 Unable to run the 40-yard dash because of a pulled hamstring, he was released on the second day of training camp.
 He played for various teams during his career, the Canton Bulldogs (UFL 1964), Joliet Chargers (UFL 1964), Norfolk Neptunes (COFL 1965), Wheeling Ironmen (COFL 1965), Jersey City Jets (ACFL 1966), Waterbury Orbits (ACFL 1966), and the Victoria Steelers (COFL 1967).
 In 1967, Amos signed a free agent contract with the AFL's Kansas City Chiefs (AFL 1967).
 Coach Hank Stram told him, "You're not a football player, you're a man who is trying to play football."